 Lipari is the busiest center of these islands.
 There are also many beautiful beaches nearby.

 Salina is also a popular destination.
-And if you're looking for luxury, check out Panarea.
-That's where the famous and beautiful go.
+If you're looking for luxury, check out Panarea.
+That's where the famous and beautiful go - so why wouldn't you?

-You can take day trips to the Aeolian Islands from Taormina.
-Or stay there to enjoy the relaxing atmosphere and the beautiful surroundings.
+You can take day trips to the Aeolian Islands from Taormina or stay there to enjoy the relaxing atmosphere and beautiful surroundings.

 One way is to fill the first part of your holiday with activities elsewhere and then come here to relax.